 We have observed the export forecast of Korea for 2022, the forecast of domestic port cargo volume trends, and the remaining tasks of the safe freight rates system.
 Although we have encountered unprecedented challenges such as the unexpected COVID-19, we are gradually recovering from our daily lives by adapting and responding to each field.
 As always, opportunities will surely present themselves in 2022 for those who are prepared.

 ▶ The content is copyrighted by the Author as a work protected by Copyright Law.

 ▶ The content prohibits secondary processing and commercial use without prior consent.

 For privacy reasons, Samsung SDS does not allow unauthorized collections of e-mail addresses posted on this website through the electronic mail collection software or other technical devices.
 Please be advised that violations of this policy will be subject to criminal persecution under the Information and Communications Network Act.

 We collect and use personal information when you use make inquiries, download white papers or subscribe to newsletters.
 Please read this agreement carefully before consenting.

 1. Purpose of collecting and using personal information To respond to and manage customer inquiries, provide resource materials and for email marketing purposes

 2. Types of personal information collected

-- Required information: Name, email address, phone number, company name
+- Required information: Country, Name, email address, phone number, company name, Title, Industry

 3. Period of retention and use of personal information collected We retain personal information for two years from the date of your consent to the collection and use of personal information.
 We destroy the information without delay after the retention period expires.
 However, if there is a legal obligation to retain personal information under applicable laws and regulations, we will retain the information for the statutory period under applicable laws and regulations.